JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

   ecbuild $JEDI_SRC
   make -j8

 Feel free to have a coffee while it builds.
 Once JEDI is built, you should check the build was successful by running the tests (still from $JEDI_BUILD):

 .. code-block:: bash

    	ctest

 If you are on an HPC you may need to provide additional flags to the ecbuild command, or login to a compute node, or submit a batch script for running the ctests.
-Please see https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.4.0/using/jedi_environment/modules.html#general-tips-for-hpc-systems for more details.
+Please refer the `documentation <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/1.4.0/using/jedi_environment/modules.html#general-tips-for-hpc-systems>`_ for more details.

 (You might have another coffee.)
 You have successfully built JEDI!